List of The Young and the Restless characters introduced in the 1990s: Keemo Volien Abbott

 In July 1994, he was found living in the jungles of Vietnam by Christine Blair and Paul Williams when they went to Vietnam to locate him to bring him to his mother Luan Volien, who had been shot by a robber at her restaurant in Genoa City.

 Upon Keemo's arrival in Genoa City, Keemo resented his parents for abandoning him, but he eventually formed a relationship with them and his sister, Mai.
 Keemo developed feelings for Christine, who let him down easy by telling him she wanted to be friends.
 Keemo had an aptitude for science and was put to work in the labs at Jabot.
 Keemo later became romantically involved with Mari Jo Mason, but he got tired of Mari Jo's mind-games and ended the relationship after she paid a prostitute to sleep with him.
 In April 1996, when Luan dies from a terminal illness, Keemo leaves Genoa City, along with his sister Mai.

 Keemo had barely been mentioned and not seen for years.
 In 2022, Jack got texts from an address owned by Keemo's late grandfather Hao Nguyen.
 Jack then revealed to Phyllis and Traci that, although he and Keemo had reconciled before he left town, Keemo had later denounced Jack altogether for keeping his mother's illness a secret from him, prompting him to change his name to his grandfather's name Hao Nguyen.
-While doing some research, Jack and Phyllis found an obituary that confirmed Keemo had passed away a couple of weeks prior of a heart attack.
+While doing some research, Jack and Phyllis found an obituary that confirmed Keemo had died a couple of weeks prior of a heart attack.
 Jack and Phyllis arrived in Los Angeles and learns that Keemo has a daughter named Allie that Jack has never met and Keemo was divorced a few years ago.